maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `remove()` function is used to remove an NFT.
+The `remove()` function removes an NFT.
 It takes the `minterContract` and `performActions` as arguments, along with the index of the NFT.
 It then uses the `defaultAccount` from the kit to call the remove method and remove the NFT.

 There you have it.
 We have successfully interacted with our smart contract.